Yoga Stories for Teaching Kids Yoga Poses

 Here’s a short video of myself doing a kids yoga story lesson to the book, I Want My Hat Back by Jon Klassen.

-It just so happens though, telling stories with yoga poses really helps kids learn yoga poses.
+It just so happens that telling yoga stories for kids really helps them learn and keeps them engaged.

-Almost all of the poses are either animals or nature-related things with your odd transportation vehicle thrown in (boat, airplane, plow).
+Almost all yoga asanas are either animals or nature-related things with your odd transportation vehicle thrown in (boat, airplane, plow).
+These yoga poses, or asanas, are woven into the story to enhance engagement and make the session more imaginative for children.

 Yes, it’s perfect to throw in some subjugated movement to act out specific parts of the story.